 Why You Should Detox

-Detoxification occurs through the liver.
+Detoxification occurs through the.
 The liver is the powerhouse of the body because it performs so many vital functions for the body to work the way God intended.
 It is the second largest organ in the body (after the skin) and performs more than 500 functions!
 Obviously I don’t have space to write about all of them (nor would you want to read such a lengthy post), but I will give you the highlights:

 - It produces bile for digestion and absorption of vitamins, proteins, cholesterol, immune factors, and hormones.